MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

 Threats can come from a wide range of devices, applications, locations, and user types.
 DLP requires inspecting content during upload or download.
 Post-mortem review may be too late to prevent data loss.
 AWS doesn't provide native capabilities for device and application management, risk-based conditional access, session-based controls, or inline UBA.

 [Azure Sentinel](/azure/sentinel/) is a *Security Information and Event Management (SIEM)* and *Security Orchestration, Automation, and Response (SOAR)* solution that centralizes and coordinates threat detection and response automation for modern security operations.
 Connecting an AWS account to Azure Sentinel enables monitoring capabilities that compare events across multiple firewalls, network devices, and servers.
-Combined with additional threat intelligence, analytics rules, and machine learning, Azure Sentinel assists in the discovery and response to advanced attack techniques.
+Combined with additional threat intelligence, analytics rules, and machine learning, Azure Sentinel helps discover and respond to advanced attack techniques.

 Connect both AWS and MCAS into Azure Sentinel to get MCAS alerts and run additional threat checks using multiple Threat Intelligence feeds.
 Azure Sentinel can initiate a coordinated response outside of MCAS, integrate with IT Service Management (ITSM) solutions, and retain data long term for compliance purposes.

-## Recommendations
+## Migrate to Azure AD

 The following principles and guidelines are important for any cloud account security solution: